Natural Resources

 State 2 to 1

-Restoration practices to be implemented should be determined strictly on a stand-by-stand basis as conditions may vary depending on the type and extent of past logging practices or wind/ice/fire damage as well as the presence or absence of invasive non-native plants.
+Implementing restoration practices should be determined strictly on a stand-by-stand basis as conditions may vary depending on the type and extent of past logging practices, the damage from wind, ice, or fire, and the presence or absence of invasive exotic plants.
 In general, a large scale disturbance such as a clear-cut would allow stand re-establishment over time.
 In some cases, planting desirable species (primarily oaks) could be merited.
-If planting is determined to be a viable option, competition control and protection from deer browse is important.
+If planting is determined to be a viable option, competition control and protection from deer browse are important.
 Improved tree stock is recommended for the best results.
-Further management practices such as weed control, timber stand improvement (TSI) and thinning would likely be needed intermittently during stand re-establishment to achieve the desired result.
+Further management practices such as weed control, timber stand improvement, and thinning would likely be needed intermittently during stand re-establishment to achieve the desired result.
+NRCS conservation practice 666 is forest stand improvement (FSI) and could be utilized for this pathway.

 Transition T2A